What is a Reactive Dog?

 The purpose of the Behavior Assessment is to identify the exact elements which need to be addressed in your dog’s unique circumstances so that you may finally understand the sources of their behavior and take the appropriate steps towards a resolution.

 We strongly recommend taking your dog to your veterinarian for a thorough exam.
 If you think the aggression came on suddenly then it could be medically related.
-They may do a blood panel, have thyroid checked and or order x/rays to check hips and joints.
+They may do a blood panel, have the thyroid checked, and or order x/rays to check hips and joints.

 Safety is a major priority when working and living with a reactive dog.
 Safety concerns are for ALL that are involved; you, family members, strangers, your dog, other pets, trainers, etc.